Introduction

 The /tmp directory is often used for downloading source code because it is designated for temporary storage, allowing easy cleanup of downloaded files after installation.

 2. Navigate to the official Python source code webpage and select the program version you want to install.
-Scroll down to the Files section of the page and copy the link to the Gzipped source tarball:
+Scroll down to the Files section and copy the link to the Gzipped source tarball:

 3. Use the wget command and the link above to download the newest release of Python Source Code: